 - marvin (opens in a new tab)

 But those projects are designed either for product customer or for users who can code with Python or other programming languages.
 For the average user, use this easy template for daily work and iterate a couple of times.
 Use a note application to document the function, and it can even be updated to a library.
-Alternatively, some open source ChatGPT tools, such as ChatGPT-Next-Web, chatbox, and ChatGPT-Desktop, can be used.
+Alternatively, some open source ChatGPT tools, such as ChatGPT-Next-Web (opens in a new tab), chatbox (opens in a new tab), PromptAppGPT (opens in a new tab), and ChatGPT-Desktop (opens in a new tab), can be used.
 Currently, ChatGPT-Next-Web allows adding a few shots before initializing the new chat.
+And PromptAppGPT supports low-code development of web applications based on prompt templates and enables anyone to develop AutoGPT-like applications with a few lines of prompts.
 We can use this feature to add our function, which can then be used.